 - Disease resistance varies widely in Andean potatoes and many will be difficult to grow in areas with high levels of potato diseases.

-The Andean domesticated potato (primarily Solanum tuberosum subsp. andigenum) forms the root of the family tree of domesticated potato.
+The Andean domesticated potato (primarily Solanum tuberosum subsp. andigenum, but also S. ajanhuiri, S. curtilobum, and S. juzepczukii) forms the root of the family tree of domesticated potato.
 It originated in the central Andes about 10,000 years ago.
 Over the centuries they branched off into Chilean lowland potatoes (S. tuberosum subsp. chilotanum), which much later were taken to Europe and became the main progenitor of the modern potato (S. tuberosum).
 So, in a way, you could say that the Andean potatoes are the most primitive domesticated potatoes, although this neglects the fact that the development of Andean potatoes didn’t stop when Chilean potatoes branched off.
 They are primitive in the sense that they are probably are closest in their traits to earlier Andean varieties.

 Andean potatoes are grown primarily in the middle to higher elevations of the Andes, from Venezuela south, reaching just barely into Argentina and Chile.
 Their center of diversity and likely origin is found from central Peru into Bolivia, but they are very common throughout the Andean countries.
 Although Andean potatoes just reach into Chile, there is a gap of several hundred miles between where they leave off in mountainous northern Chile and where chilotanum type potatoes evolved in central, coastal Chile.
 There are also populations of Andean potatoes found in the mountains of Central America as far north as southern Mexico, where they were introduced, most likely by the Spanish or possibly earlier in some cases.

-There is one defining difference between Andean potatoes and other groups: short day tuberization.
+There is one defining difference between Andean potatoes and other groups: tubers do not begin to form until the day length drops to about 12 hours.
+This is known as short day tuberization.
 Andean potatoes evolved near to the equator, where the day length differs very little over the course of the year.
 They require at least 12 hours of darkness each day before they will form tubers.
 In North America, we don’t have 12 hours of darkness until after September 22nd, which means that Andean potatoes don’t form tubers until fall.
 This is a familiar story with Andean tuber crops; they pretty much all have the same limitation.
 As a result, the only climates suitable for growing Andean potatoes in North America are those that have a long, frost-free growing season extending into November.
 Much of the Pacific Northwest west of the Cascades and coastal California is a suitable climate for growing Andean potatoes.
 That doesn’t mean that growing them is impossible in other climates, but it will take some work in either selecting for earlier tuberizing varieties or in extending the growing season by protecting the plants.